The Real Value of a Herb Garden

 While I grow lots of herbs in the dirt in the garden, I grow most in potting mix in 30 cm (12 inch) round pots, or in large self-watering troughs (if not linked to an automatic watering system.)

 I keep them close to the back door so it's convenient.
 And I position herbs next to a wall to protect them from the most common winds.

 This is what I've learnt about the herbs I use most.

-Thyme does well in a well drained pot in morning sun and is useful to give a freshness to stews and lamb dishes.
+Thyme does well in a well drained pot in morning sun and is useful to give a freshness to stews, pastas, risottos and lamb dishes.

-And I have a number of Chilli plants which I use to give a kick to meals ranging across a range of cuisines.
+And I have a number of Chilli plants ranging in levels of hotness which I use to give a kick to meals ranging across a range of cuisines.

-For more Best Parenting Advice ideas you may find the following links useful:
+For ways to use fresh herbs in cooking you may find the following links useful:

 Best Parenting Advice.com is a high quality parenting website designed with child and family success in mind.
 It highlights what successful parents do differently to those who struggle.
 Best Parenting advice.com provides free online resources for busy parents who want the best practical advice on: how to give kids a best start in life, better tips for parenting toddlers, effective child rearing strategies, behaviour management tips, successful goal setting and organizational strategies for successful families, easy family dinner recipes, self-care tips for time-poor parents and free kids learning games.
 The aim of Best Parenting Advice.com is to provide quality practical parenting tips and advice to best help children and families succeed, using the convenience of a website.